Presentation College, Windsor: Closure

 On 29 July 2019, it was announced that Presentation College Windsor would close at the end of 2020, due to declining enrolments.

+Lease of Campus to Edmund Rice Education Australia

+After the closure of PCW, the Presentation Sisters opted to lease the campus to Edmund Rice Education Australia for use by Christian Brothers College (now St Mary's College) for a period of 5 years.
+In October 2023, Micheal Lee, acting principal of St Mary's College, released a letter to the community informing them that at the end of the lease period, St Mary's will not extend the lease and will instead continue all operations on the Edmund Rice Campus.

 House system

 The four houses were formed in 1940 by the Principal at the time Mother Bertrand Rahilly, who was very interested in sport and wanted to encourage students to become more active.
 Within their House girls compete in the Music Festival, Athletics and Swimming as well as participating in other sports.

 Mother Bertrand introduced the names of the Houses and allocated the colours: